 It is not unusual for SF museums to charge upwards of $20, so strategically visiting when they charge zero is certainly a recommended option.

-On certain days, the entrance fee is reduced, which can be an alternative if you want to dodge the vast crowds.
+The entrance fee is reduced on certain days, which can be an alternative if you want to dodge the vast crowds.

 If you only have time for a few museums, I’d recommend the following: